Treat the Animal’s Health Concern

 Record useful information for the ongoing care of the animal, such as alerting the owner when the next parasite treatment or vaccination may be due.

-Important note: You also have a responsibility by law to keep the owner’s personal and their animal’s health information private (Vetboard Victoria 2021).
+Important note: You also have a responsibility by law to keep the owner’s personal and animal health information private (Vetboard Victoria 2021).

 Doug the Pug, an 11-year-old dog, has presented at Long Road Veterinary Clinic for his annual health check and vaccination.